APPG-SIO/BlueROV2_sensor_data/pings/readme_ping.md

 ### Download the following files

-Make sure they are all in the **same** folder, otherwise they will not be able to find each other with the existing code.
+Make sure the files you just downloaded are all in the **same** folder, otherwise they will not be able to find each other with the existing code.

+⚠️ **if you have ping1D and ping360 files together in a folder, you can sort them using the following python script.**

+- You’ll need to change the paths to the folders in the script after you download, it currently has my folder paths
+- Run the code however you typically like to run python files

+# Ping 360
 ### To process a single 360 .bin file into a .csv

 1. In your terminal, navigate to the folder with the files you just downloaded